urastogi885/project-zero/README.md

 - Clone this repo on your system
 - Open your *PyCharm Editor*
-- Open the tutorial file by *File->New Project->* and navigate to the repo folder
+- Open the tutorial file by *File->New Project* and navigate to the repo folder
 - Enjoy working on Python!